What is an insurance rider on a homeowners, condo, or renters policy?

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.

-How do insurance policy riders work?
+How do insurance policy riders work for personal property?

 What are the benefits of adding an insurance rider?